 Was your Grandma known for her cooking or baking skills?
 Consider gathering her recipes and creating a cookbook as a nontraditional tribute.
-If you can, photocopy the recipes written in her handwriting.
+If you can, photocopy the recipes written in her handwriting and keep them in a binder with plastic sleeves like this.
 Maybe you could sell the cookbooks and give the proceeds to your grandma’s favorite charity.

 If your grandmother was particularly secretive about her recipes, it’s possible these recipes died with her.
 If that is the case, this may be a difficult task.

 13. Host a tribute concert